This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 A panoramic view of Prague Castle

-Prague Castle is one of the best places to visit in Prague as it houses several historical monuments such as:
+Prague Castle houses several historical monuments such as:

-• Golden Lane.
-If you ask us, Golden Lane is the most beautiful attraction in Prague Castle.
-With colourful houses that date back to the 16th century and line a picturesque cobbled street, Golden Lane was where the castle guards used to live.
+• Golden Lane: If you ask us, Golden Lane is the most beautiful attraction in Prague Castle.
+Lined with 16th-century colourful houses, Golden Lane was the street where the castle guards used to live.
 Later, the houses were used by goldsmiths, hence the name Golden Lane.
 Several prominent artists also lived there.
 For instance, Franz Kafka lived for a year in house number 22.

 This image shows the interior of Saint Vitus Cathedral in Prague Castle.
 There are some beautiful stained-glass windows.